isabelc/WooCommerce-Show-Attributes/readme.txt

 * Order Complete email that goes to the customer
 * Optional: Shop page (including product category and tag archives)

+Includes a .pot localization file to make this plugin WPML-ready.

 See the [documentation](http://isabelcastillo.com/docs/category/woocommerce-show-attributes).